Michigan urologist to stand trial on sexual assault charges connected to youth hockey physicals

 FARMINGTON HILLS, Mich.
-(AP) — A doctor who authorities say spent two decades providing medical assistance to youth hockey teams in Michigan and Minnesota will stand trial on charges that he sexually assaulted patients.
+(AP) — A doctor who spent more than two decades providing medical assistance to youth hockey teams in Michigan and Minnesota will stand trial on charges that he sexually assaulted patients.

 Zvi Levran faces 22 counts of third- and fourth-degree criminal sexual conduct involving 10 former hockey players.
 He denies any wrongdoing.